ComplexSecurity/knowledge-base/docs/tools/mssqlc.md

 - `<TARGET_IP>` is the IP address of the target MSSQL server.
 - The `-windows-auth` flag is used for Windows (NTLM) authentication; omit this flag for standard SQL Server authentication.

->[!info]
+!!! info
->Once connected, you will be presented with an [[Structured Query Language|SQL]] command prompt where you can execute SQL queries and commands.
+    Once connected, you will be presented with an [[Structured Query Language|SQL]] command prompt where you can execute SQL queries and commands.

 For example, to list the databases, you might use: